Submission Deadline: 12 noon Mountain Time on Tuesday, December 3, 2019

 - A list of required equipment and Internet needs (Internet connections are not guaranteed);

-- A digital recording of the performer(s) to demonstrate proficiency.
-File should begin with a brief (max 10-character) title of the work and not include the performer’s name.
+- At least one digital recording of the performer(s) to demonstrate proficiency.
+The file name should begin with a brief (max 10-character) title of the work and not include the performer’s name.
 Preference will be given to submissions that include a recording of the proposer performing the actual work being proposed.
 Where this is not possible, the submitted example must be of a comparable style, genre, or historical period.
 Reference recordings of a proposed work(s) by a performer other than the proposer may be submitted, provided the file name reflects this distinction by including the word “Reference.”
-Most audio file formats are supported within Submittable.
+Most audio file formats are supported within Submittable, and a maximum of 4 files may be included with each proposal.

 - Optional: You may add up to 3 supporting materials to your proposal.
 These might include printed music examples, photos, statistics, or relevant data.
 Do not include lengthy documents, dissertations, CVs, resumes, or PowerPoint presentations.